C3Techie/ai-doc-summarizer-service/README.md

 # AI Document Summarizer Service

 A NestJS-based microservice for document upload, text extraction, and AI-powered analysis using OpenRouter LLM.
-Built with JWT authentication, UUID-based IDs, and HNG SDK response patterns.
+Built with JWT authentication and HNG SDK response patterns.

 ## Features